CDN recommendations

 Recommendations

 - Uploaded assets such as images – ETags are good for this.
-However, do not set expire times that are longer than the editors can wait for a file to be updated because editors may be confused if they upload a new image with the same name, and the cache still shows the old image.
+However, do not set expiration times longer than the editors can wait for a file to be updated because editors may be confused if they upload a new image with the same name and the cache still shows the old image.

 - Custom API controllers and "normal" HTML – Normally, you should not cache dynamic content, but it may be useful in some cases.
 Only cache if you do not have personalized content.
-If an API is cached, make sure all variables are pulled from the URI rather than headers to avoid displaying incorrectly cached information, and test thoroughly before going live.
+If an API is cached, ensure variables are pulled from the URI rather than headers to avoid displaying incorrectly cached information and test thoroughly before going live.
 Do not cache administrative or confidential information.

 Disable ETags